 But buying your own is also an option, which is something I’ve been doing for the last few years.
 My collection actually got too big for the fridge, so I’ve ended up moving them into my bedroom and just sticking them onto my wall!
 I think they look brilliant.

-Each magnet has it’s own style which resembles the location and reminds you of your time there.
-For example, my Hollywood magnet, which is in the shape of a walk of fame star, covered in glitter.
-Or my Barcelona magnet, which is bordered with the famous Gaudi artwork patterns found throughout the city.Ā Ā
+Each magnet has its own style which resembles the location and reminds you of your time there.
+For example, my Hollywood magnet, which is in the shape of a Walk of Fame star, covered in glitter.
+Or my Barcelona magnet, which is bordered with the famous Gaudi artwork patterns found throughout the city.

 How to Make One

 When it comes to displaying them, the obvious choice is to stick them on your fridge.
-They’ll look great, and you can reminisceĀ every time you go to get some food!
-But you can also display them on your walls, either by sticking them up with blu tack, or by getting a magnetic display board to hang up and then putting them on there.Ā
+They’ll look great, and you can reminisce every time you go to get some food!
+But you can also display them on your walls, either by sticking them up with blu tack, or by getting a magnetic display board to hang up and then putting them on there.

 Price / Effort Involved